vgangaprasad/calls_and_text_data_analysis/README.md

 ### Task3

-The script prints the telephone codes called by fixed-line numbers in Bangalore and the percentage of calls from fixed lines in Bangalore that are to fixed lines in Bangalore.
+The script prints the telephone codes called by Land-line numbers from a specific location and the percentage of calls from Land lines from that area that are to Land lines in the same area.

 ### Task4